KZNY: History

+As of June 2011, KAJM has picked up competition from gold-based rhythmic adult contemporary station KYOT-FM, a move that prompted KAJM to rechristen its slogan to "Arizona's #1 Old School Station" to counter KYOT-FM's library of R&B/pop/dance classics (KYOT-FM has since flipped to adult hits).

 In July 2022, the station revived the "Jamz" moniker it had used before rebranding to "Mega", and began to be alternatively branded as "Mega 104.3 Jamz", with no change made to its format.